ljnelson/jpa-maven-plugin/README.md

 primary use-case is developers who factor out model classes into a library and need JPA providers like Eclipselink to see them.
 Spring developers do not need this plugin, neither do Hibernate developers.

+If you use this from IntelliJ, you need to add a Maven goal `mvn package` to the "before launch" section of your run configuration.

 ## Quick Start

 ## Compile and install the plugin